 While I used Hershey Candy Cane Holiday Kisses in this batch of easy blossom cookies, you have the option of using dark chocolate, milk chocolate or any variety of Hersey’s Kisses you like.
 Mix it up and have fun!

 Easy Gluten Free Peppermint Blossom Cookies make a wonderful edible holiday gift for teachers, school bus drivers, grandparents, coaches or friends.
-Check out my Pinterest board on Wrapping Ideas for Edible Gifts for some gift packaging inspiration!

 These festive blossom cookies aren’t just for Christmas.
 Change the colors and candies for any holiday on your baking list!